 21st Century Programs

-Our Engineering programs in the Wilmington region include:
+Here’s what our Engineering programs in the Wilmington region include:

-- Hands-on projects, from building machines with LEGO® bricks to constructing complex bridge types with K’NEX® pieces.
+- Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.

-- A STEM-focused curriculum that will equip your child with critical 21st century skills.
+- A 21st century education designed to equip your child with STEM skills.

-- A personal learning environment, with a 6:1 student-to-teacher ratio and a maximum of 12 students per class.
+- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.